IntegralParts/coding-standards/README.md

 - Lazy load 'supplementary' content (especially images)

+### Web Accessibility

+Web accessilibility is an important consideration when developing projects for Integral Parts clients.

+By making the website accessible, you are ensuring that all of the potential users, including people with disabilities, have a decent user experience and are able to easily access your information.
+By implementing these accessibility best practices, you are also improving the usability for all site users.

+#### How to build for accessibility

+Accessible sites present information through multiple sensory channels, such as sound and sight, and they allow for additional means of site navigation and interactivity beyond typical point-and-click-interface: keyboard-based control and voice-based navigation.
+The combination of the multisensory and multi-interactivity approach allows disabled users to access the same information as nondisabled users.

+When building, make sure to consider the following:

+- Images should include Alt text in the markup that describes the image being shown.
+Complex images should have more extensive descriptions near the image (perhaps as a caption or descriptive summary).

+- Functionality should be accessible through mouse and keyboard and be tagged to work with voice-control systems.

+- Provide closed-caption transcripts for any audio/video.

+- The site should provide a 'skip navigation' feature to allow users to quickly skip repetitive sets of links.

+- Once development is complete, test the site against [WCAG 2.0 Guidelines](https://www.w3.org/TR/WCAG20/)

-### Testing and QA should find no problems
+### Client reviews should find no problems

 - Code is a craft - make it your responsibility to ensure it is the best it can be; that it's tested, bug free, and adheres to these guidelines.
-Testing and QA folks aren't responsible for quality - developers are.
+Clients and QA folks aren't responsible for quality - developers are.

-- Don't use testers as bug catchers - testers should find no problems after you have committed your code.
-When testers find bugs, tickets need to be opened, developers assigned and scheduled in to fix the problem.
-This lengthens the time it takes from identifying to resolving a bug.

-- Make sure, as much as possible, you have tested your code on a reasonable number of devices so you can catch problems before you commit to the repo.
+- Make sure, as much as possible, you have tested your code on a reasonable number of devices (using a tool like [Browserstack](https://browserstack.com)) so you can catch problems before you commit to the repo.

 ### You are producing source code

-Due to the size of most webdev projects that cxpartners undertakes, and the processes and methodologies we adhere to, there will always be a build process that takes source code and generates built artefacts.
+Due to the size of most webdev projects that Integral Parts undertakes, and the processes and methodologies we adhere to, there will likely be a build process that takes source code and generates built artefacts.

 For example: